AdamHing/RobloxAFKBots/README.md

 ﻿# RobloxAFKBots
- automaticaly logs a bnunch of botaccounts into Roblox, joins agame and walks back and forth to avoid AFK detection.
+ Automaticaly logs a bnunch of botaccounts into Roblox, joins agame and walks back and forth to avoid AFK detection.